-- Cryotherapy – the surgical procedure in which aneurysmal bone cyst is frozen to prevent it from returning in the future.
+Cryotherapy: A surgical procedure in which the aneurysmal bone cyst is frozen to prevent it from returning in the future.

-- Bone Removal – bone removal surgery will only be performed on expandable bones in cases of large aneurysmal bone cysts with a high probability that the cyst will redevelop.
+Bone Removal: This surgery will only be performed on expandable bones in cases of large aneurysmal bone cysts with a high probability that the cyst will redevelop.

 Most surgeries will involve a curettage, the most common treatment for aneurysmal bone cyst.
 An instrument called a curette is used to scrape the cyst out of the bone.
 This process is typically followed by bone grafting to repair the bone.

 What is the Recovery Process After Bone Cyst Removal?